gdbroman/broman.blog/about.md

 I’m gonna have to come back for a more definite answer.

+## What's your full name?

+It's kind of a scandinavian mouthful, so you can just call me Alex Broman.

 ## What's your day job?

 💻 I'm an indie hacker, which means I ship [code](https://github.com/gustafbroman){:target="_blank"} on the internet.